nuzzles/nuzzles.github.io/about.md

 permalink: /about/
 ---

-This is Spencer C. Imbleau’s blog.
+This is Spencer Imbleau’s blog.
 He also has a [home page](https://imbleau.com).
-The opinions expressed in this blog are his, and are not official statements of his employer or [team](https://blueorigin.com).
+The opinions expressed in this blog are his, and are not official statements of his employer or teams.

 The source for this blog is [on GitHub](https://github.com/nuzzles/nuzzles.github.io).
 Pull requests are welcome, as are [issues](https://github.com/nuzzles/nuzzles.github.io/issues).
 Issues are also used to track ideas in the pipeline.